Skip to Content

 • 3 Tablespoons Powder Sugar

 The glaze for the fresh peaches is one of the most important aspects of this pie.
-It helps seal the air from reaching the peaches, turning them an icky brown.
-It also, holds the peaches together, so you can get a beautiful slice of pie.
+It helps prevent the air from reaching the peaches, turning them an icky brown.
+It also holds the peaches together, so you can get a beautiful slice of pie.

 I love this easy glaze recipe.
 Follow these simple step-by-step instructions, and you’ll have a stunning and delicious peach glaze.
 It won’t be too much.
 It will be the perfect peach to glaze ratio!

-In a medium size sauce pan, over medium heat, Add water, sugar, and cornstarch.
+In a medium-sized sauce pan, over medium heat, add water, sugar, and cornstarch.
 Mix with a wire whisk.

 Sugar, water, and cornstarch in a medium pan over medium heat.

-Continue whisking until mixture thickens.
-Mixture will pull from the sides and will be a clear white gel.
+Continue whisking until the mixture thickens.
+The mixture will pull from the sides and will be a clear white gel.

 Glaze mixture thickening on the stove.

-Add one small package of Peach gelatin to clear mixture.
+Add one small package of peach gelatin to the clear mixture.
 Stir until well blended.

 Adding gelatin to thickened gel mixture in sauce pan.

-Once mixture is completely combined, remove from the stove, and cool to room temperature.
+Once the mixture is completely combined, remove it from the stove, and cool to room temperature.

 Peach glaze mixture in a pan with whisk cooling to add with peaches.